hernantz/classyconf/docs/source/introduction.rst

 Settings discoverability
 ++++++++++++++++++++++++

 Well designed applications allow different ways to be configured.
+For example CLI args are great to explore an app from the shell, but when you already know what you want it would be great to set some defaults in a configuration file somewhere.

+But what happens if a setting is passed as CLI but also exist in the config file?

 A proper settings-discoverability chain goes as follows:

 1. First CLI args are checked.
 2. Then Environment variables.